Yoga is more than just postures…it’s a whole approach to life.

 Over 2,500 years ago, the Indian sage Patanjali defined eight components, or “limbs” as the blueprint for the yoga journey.
 He condensed the Indian yogic tradition into an open-ended system for cultivating ethical character, training the mind and realizing the Self.

 we build on the yogic blueprint

-A session of yogic postures, breathing & meditation is followed with scientific discussion and personal reflection to deepen your understanding of the practice - integrating what we’ve learned, applying the principles and harvesting insights.
+A session of yogic postures, breathing & meditation is followed with scientific discussion and personal reflection as we integrate Patanjali’s teachings on three levels:

 An oracle to guide your journey

 Studying and applying yoga philosophy is no easy task - the concepts can be challenging to grasp and they must be integrated if we wish to apply them our daily life.
 To aid in this exploration, you’ll receive a unique 8 limbs study deck from the Mystic Yogi Oracle - developed by Zamir Dhanji & Paola Vega.

 the mystic yogic oracle features:

 Symbolic art that activates hidden connections in the subconscious

 Stimulating questions to make the philosophy relevant in your life